Diseases & Conditions

-Frostbite is damage to the skin from freezing and is due to prolonged exposure to cold temperatures, usually below 32 degrees F. It occurs when ice crystals form in the skin or deeper tissue.
-The most common sites for frostbite are the fingers, hands, toes, feet, ears, nose, and cheeks.
+Frostbite is damage to the skin from freezing and is due to prolonged exposure to cold temperatures, usually below 32° F (0° C).
+It occurs when ice crystals form on the skin or deeper tissue.
+The most common sites for frostbite are the fingers, toes, ears, nose, chin, and cheeks.
 The severity depends on several factors including temperature, length of exposure, wind-chill factor, dampness, and type of clothing worn.
 Children are more prone to frostbite than adults because they lose heat from their skin faster and do not want to come inside when having fun playing outdoors.

 What is frostnip?

-Frostnip is less severe and affects the tips of the cheeks, ears, nose, fingers, and toes.
+Frostnip is less severe and can affect the cheeks, ears, nose, fingers, and toes.
 It can usually be treated at home.
 The skin may be reddened and feel numb or tingly.
-If this occurs, bring your child inside and warm the skin by using warm compresses or immersing the area in warm water (100 degrees F to 105 degrees F) until sensation returns.
+If this occurs, bring your child inside and warm the skin with warm towels or blankets, or by immersing the area in warm water (100° to 105° F or 38° to 41° C) until sensation returns.
+Do not soak the affected area for more than 30 minutes.
 Do not rub or massage the skin.
-If symptoms of frostbite occur or warming the skin does not help, call your child's physician immediately.
+If symptoms of frostbite occur or warming the skin does not help, call your child's doctor immediately.